 1. Use a Secure Payment Gateway

 Choosing a secure payment gateway is the first step in preventing fraud.
-Look for payment gateways that offer robust security features, such as:
+Look for payment gateways that offer robust security features, such as encryption, tokenization, and fraud detection tools.
+You can explore solutions like this on our services page.

 2. Implement SSL Certificates

 Secure Sockets Layer (SSL) certificates encrypt data transmitted between your website and your customers, protecting sensitive information.
-Ensure your website uses SSL to provide a secure browsing experience.
+Make sure your ecommerce site uses SSL for all transactions.

 3. Require Strong Passwords

-Encourage customers to create strong passwords by implementing password requirements, such as:
+Encourage customers to create strong passwords by implementing requirements like minimum length, uppercase and lowercase letters, numbers, and special characters.

 4. Enable Two-Factor Authentication (2FA)